Redhill railway station: Description

 The station has four passenger platforms and a parcels bay (which is now out of use).
 From west to east: platform 0 is the most recently built (which accounts for its unusual numbering) and serves destinations including Bedford, Reading, London Victoria and Reigate; platforms 1 and 2 are an island; there are two through lines between platforms 2 and 3; platform 3 and the old parcels dock are on the eastern side with a secondary entrance/exit.
 All passenger platforms are of 12 car length, and all are subdivided into 'a' (north end) and 'b' (south end).
-Platform 1 is a bay platform with no northbound access; otherwise all platforms have access to all routes.
+Platform 1 became a bay platform with no northbound access, when platform 0 opened.
+Its operational length was reduced to 8 car as a result of the signalling changes associated with platform 0.
+Otherwise all platforms have access to all routes.
 There is no access from either through line to or from the North Downs Line – all traffic from this direction must pass through a platform.

 Platforms are linked by a subway, and by an out-of use parcels/staff bridge.
 There are lifts from the platforms to the subway and a level entrance from the Platform 3 exit, with a further lift between the subway and the main entrance, which is at street level.
 The main entrance faces the town centre, and is opposite Redhill bus station.

 The ticket office is staffed and also has ticket machines, and there are ticket barriers.
 There is a coffee shop in the ticket hall, and a takeaway-only coffee shop on platforms 1 and 2.